JPR1717/JPR1717/README.md

-- 👋 Hi, I’m @JPR1717
+- 👋 Hallo Hallo, yo can call me Kosim
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Visualisation and Analytics
-- 🌱 I’m currently learning ...
+- 🌱 Getting my skills on R and Python to a next level
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data restoration
-- 📫 How to reach me japironov@gmail.com
+- 📫 Reach me on my mail japironov@gmail.com to ask for a collaboration.
 - Want to learn anything that would be beneficial for me.